 This course surveys issues related to the professional responsibility in engineering careers.
 Guidance in ethical decision-making and where to find assistance in navigating ethical dilemma are discussed.
 The importance of professional societies and their codes of conduct are emphasized.
 Students will recognize the importance of, and strategies to engage in, life-long learning within their field.
 Prerequisite: junior standing.
-Offered Spring.
+Offered Fall.

 CPE 483 Cr.1

 This course is an introduction to the issues relevant to managing engineering projects.
 Topics include effective group organization, decision making, time and cost estimation, progress tracking, defect tracking, conflict resolution and leadership.
 Additional topics may include case studies in management strategies, tools for managing products and projects, and process improvement techniques.
 Prerequisite: STAT 245; junior standing.
 Offered Spring.